 A recent study, at Stanford University School of Medicine, discovered that dietary seaweed may help to promote a healthy gut.

 The research they feature bolsters the prevailing theory that the gut bacteria we host can be both changed and cultivated by our diets.
 In turn, the bacteria impacts our health–very much a modern spin on the idea that ‘you are what you eat’.
 The study from Stanford talks at length about how the latest method to test this theory actually included seaweed, and for good reason—this sea veggie is packed with health benefits that are currently lacking in the modern American diet.

-Stanford researchers transplanted seaweed-eating Bacteroides (good things to have!) from humans guts into 2 groups of mice fed different meal plans, and it turned out that the diet made all the difference.
+Stanford researchers transplanted seaweed-eating Bacteroides (good things to have!) from human’s guts into 2 groups of mice fed different meal plans, and it turned out that the diet made all the difference.

-Mice not fed any seaweed rejected the Bacteroides strain and shed it, mice fed seaweed were able to harbor the strain indefinitely and reap its benefits–including anti-inflammatory properties and immunoregulation: which could potentially protect your gut microbiome from chronic conditions like IBS and leaky gut syndrome.
+Mice not fed any seaweed rejected the Bacteroides strain and shed it, mice fed seaweed was able to harbor the strain indefinitely and reap its benefits–including anti-inflammatory properties and immunoregulation: which could potentially protect your gut microbiome from chronic conditions like IBS and leaky gut syndrome.

 The researchers could even control the strain’s growth in the gut by precisely calibrating the mices’ seaweed intake.
 Such specific control over a mice’s microbiome composition is incredible and may provide insight into how to maximize wellness in humans through our diets.

 So how can such specific control over a mice’s microbiome composition provide insight into how to maximize wellness in humans through our diets?
 Should we take a hint from the mice and cultivate our own seaweed-eating bacteria by eating seaweed ourselves?

 I say yes, and below I’ll highlight why it’s to your benefit to SEAtox instead of simply detox.